grandeurdev/arduino-sdk/README.md

 Follow [our Hackster Hub][Grandeur Hackster] for quick starts and advanced development projects.

 [Here][Get Started With Grandeur] is how you can create a new project on Grandeur and start using the Javascript SDK to build your IoT apps.

+[Here][Get Started With Grandeur Canvas] is how you can drag-and-drop your app in seconds.

 From here onwards, we'll look at how you can use the Arduino SDK for all arduino-compatible modules to put your devices live and connected on Grandeur.
 Let's dive in!